 Lieutenant Don Horsley was elected as Sheriff in 1993.
 A police officer from the Pacifica Police Department, he started with the Sheriff's Office in 1972.

-Sheriff Horsley's Undersheriff, Greg Munks, ran unopposed in the election shortly following Sheriff Horsley's retirement.
-In 2010, Sheriff Munks ran unopposed again, and currently serves as the 19th Sheriff of the County.
+Sheriff Horsley's Undersheriff, Greg Munks ran unopposed in the 2006 elections shortly following Sheriff's Horsley's retirement and was sworn in as Sheriff on January 8, 2007.
+Sheriff Munks ran unopposed again in his second term, and currently serves as the Sheriff of San Mateo County.

 Last update: December 1, 2010